MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/connect-organization-to-azure-ad.md

 ---
-title: Connect your Azure DevOps organization to Azure Active Directory (Azure AD)
+title: Connect your organization in Azure DevOps to Azure Active Directory (Azure AD)
 description: Learn how to connect your organization to your Azure Active Directory if you have the same email address, Microsoft Account (MSA) ms.prod: devops ms.technology: devops-accounts